-Your school's results will be mailed by first class as soon as the answer forms are scored.
+The AMC office will mail results by first class as soon as the answer forms are scored.
 If you have not received your results from our office within 30 days after the AMC 10/AMC 12 please contact us to verify that your answer forms were in fact received.

-In addition to the hard copy of the results and awards mailed via Postal Services, we offer an e-Mail copy of the results.
+In addition to the hard copy of the results and awards mailed via USPS, we offer an e-Mail copy of the results.
 If you would like to receive your results by e-Mail, and have not previously sent us your address, send a message, including your name, school name, address, and CEEB # to: